 Cost: FREE

-If just getting ‘that’ sunset picture isn’t on the top of your things to do in Oia list, there are a few other places in the village itself that you can enjoy sunrises and sunsets.
+If just getting ‘that’ sunset picture isn’t at the top of your things to do in Oia list, there are a few other places in the village itself where you can enjoy sunrises and sunsets.

 • North shore pier on the West of Oia